MasoudFallahpour/Kotlox/README.md

 It's not a mere "IntelliJ IDEA -> menu -> code -> Convert Java File to Kotlin File" conversion of the reference Java [implementation](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox)!
 Each line of Kotlox is handcrafted.
-That's the reason why Kotlox does not exactly match the reference Java implementation.
-I've added some new classes, renamed some others, renamed some variables, etc.
+That's the reason why the implementation of Kotlox does not match the reference Java implementation.

+Build
+-
+The easiest way to build Kotlox is to use IntelliJ IDEA.
+Just import it into the IDE and build it!
+If you want to use Kotlox outside the IDE, then you should create a JAR file.

+Usage
+-
+With `Kotlox.jar` available, you can run it in two ways:

+- Run Kotlox in REPL mode (`java -jar Kotlox.jar`),
+- Run a script file (`java -jar Kotlox.jar [script_file]`)

 Current Progress
 -